eBork1/Projects-Exercises/docs/git-instructions.md

 ## **If you made the repo online on GitHub first, and have not yet made a local repo:**

-**_This method will not work if you are using a framework such as React or Laravel_** Otherwise, you have an easy task
+**_This method will not work if you are using a framework such as React or Laravel,_** otherwise, you have an easy task

 Navigate to your "Sites" folder via `cd` and confirm you are in the right location via `pwd`